zaufi/zaufi.github.com/_posts/2012-08-31-vbox-setup-new-vm.md

    (like krdc) later

-Now it is time to make a 10Gb "disk" (I gave a full path to desired place for image file, cuz don't like to have heavy files in my home :) BTW, one may use `--basefolder /storage/soft/vbox` option in the very first command to move all files related to this VM out of `$HOME` directory...
+Now it is time to make a 10Gb "disk" (I gave a full path to the desired place for image file, cuz I don't like to have heavy files in my home :) BTW, one may use `--basefolder /storage/soft/vbox` option in the very first command to move all files related to this VM out of `$HOME` directory...

     zaufi@gentop ~ $ VBoxManage createhd --filename /storage/soft/vbox/ubuntu-12.04-sda.vdi --size 10240